Generic Name: factor ix (human) complex (FAK-tor nine)

 - if you have a weak immune system, liver problems, or have recently had surgery

 Some MEDICINES MAY INTERACT with Proplex T. However, no specific interactions with Proplex T are known at this time.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Proplex T may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Proplex T:

 Use Proplex T as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Proplex T is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - If you miss a dose of Proplex T, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Proplex T.

 - Tell your doctor or dentist that you take Proplex T before you receive any medical or dental care, emergency care, or surgery.